whatufind/find-app/README.md

-# rnboilerplate | Code faster with prebuild boilerplate
+# whatufind | Code faster with prebuild boilerplate

-Project name is a `rnboilerplate` which `provides boilerplate code to kickstart your rn projct with restyle theme`.
+Project name is a `whatufind` which `provides boilerplate code to kickstart your rn projct with restyle theme`.

 ## Prerequisites